Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ## Check the execution log

-The execution log can be used to monitor the execution of individual process actions and, if necessary, detect and resolve transition-related issues, that is issues in the workflow configuration or in subsequent processing operations.
+The execution log can be used to monitor the execution of individual process actions and, if necessary, to detect and to resolve transition-related issues, that is issues in the workflow configuration or in subsequent processing operations.

 The *Execution log* allows you to analyze what each worker did and how long it took to execute a process action.
 For example, a process may have taken a long time to be executed.
-Here you can see if a certain process action has caused the delay, perhaps sending an email, or if the process had to wait a long time for execution.
+Here you can see if a certain process action caused the delay, such as sending an email, or if the process had to wait a long time for execution.

 #### Prerequisites